NDari/gocrunch/mat/README.md

 ```go
 func (m *Mat) Row(x int) *Mat
 ```
-Row returns a new mat object whose values are equal to a row of the original mat object.
-The number of Rows of the returned mat object is equal to 1, and the number of columns is equal to the number of columns of the original mat.
+Row returns a new Mat whose values are equal to a row of the original mat object.
+The number of Rows of the returned Mat is equal to 1, and the number of columns is equal to the number of columns of the original mat.

 #### func (m *Mat) Scale